mozilla-l10n/firefox-l10n/mail/os2/README.txt

   other applications using the high resolution timer (multimedia apps) act strangely.

+- set MOZILLA_USE_EXTENDED_FT2LIB=T
+  If you have the Innotek Font Engine installed this variable enables special functions in Thunderbird to handle unicode characters.

 - set MOZ_NO_REMOTE=1
   Use this to run two instances of Thunderbird simultaneously (like e.g. debug and optimized version).